Select your language

 Is my device NFC ready, and how do I activate it?

-How do I read NFC tags?
+How do I read NFC chips?

 How do I write information?